 We believe progress can best be achieved by the sector working together collaboratively.
 This project, coordinated by Nesta and Ethos Foundation, will seek to align the sector around a policy framework which will enable strategic targeting of funding and resources to high-priority areas.

 The project will take a deliberative and collaborative approach to creating an effective central policy framework for integrated early-years support systems.
+To do this, the project is organised into the following three main workstreams.

-- An open call for evidence - We will invite submissions from stakeholders on the essential preconditions of good integrated early-years delivery.
+- an open call for evidence - we will invite submissions from stakeholders on the essential preconditions of good integrated early-years delivery

-- A rapid literature review - This will synthesise findings from existing UK policy documents, evaluations and research into integrated early-years delivery.
+- a rapid literature review - this will synthesise findings from existing UK policy documents, evaluations and research into integrated early-years delivery